An

 bringing my promotion in October, 1972 to Apprentice Lance-corporal in the A-Troop of Bradley Sqn

-& in January of 1973 to a full Corporal (shown in the picture below)—I had the one-person Corporal's bunk for my final term
+& in January of 1973 to a full Corporal ( shown in the picture below )—I had the one-person Corporal's bunk for my final term

 High Honors,

-recognized in a Bournemouth Echo article as receiving four scholarly achievement awards… something not done before or since!
+recognized in a Bournemouth Echo newspaper article as receiving four scholarly achievement awards…

-My Mid-70's Time in Soltau
+My Mid-70's Soltau Time

 I was posted to the